 A Trip to Nainital: Running the Gauntlet

-Booking our tickets was the first hurdle.
+Booking our tickets was the first hurdle we had to overcome.
 We confirmed our outbound journey from Marwar to Kathgodam, but we were wait-listed (8th and 9th) in Second AC for the connecting train from Abu Road to Marwar.
 I booked them on October 13th, hoping they’d be confirmed by the 30th.
 As luck would have it, by October 29th, the tickets were still unconfirmed, and my attempt to secure Tadkal tickets failed as the class was fully booked.
 Just in the nick of time, I snagged three available berths.
 It was a close call.

 Once inside the train compartment, I was stunned.
 It felt like we had walked into a general coach, not a reserved one.
 People were sprawled across the floor, some sleeping in makeshift positions, while others slouched in cramped spaces, fast asleep.
 To my dismay, two young men had taken over our berths.
 When we woke them, they tiptoed to the end of the already crowded compartment.